Convergence to the planar interface for a nonlocal free-boundary evolution: Introduction

 Short-time existence results for MS on bounded domains go back to \cite{Che93} for weak solutions in $d+1=2$ dimensions, and to \cite{CHY96,ES97} for strong solutions in arbitrary dimension.
 As mentioned above, starting from non-connected initial data, components can merge or vanish.
 Even worse: starting from connected initial data, the evolution can produce non-connected phases.
 Thus the evolution is expected to be \emph{non-smooth} at least at finitely many points in time, which poses a natural restriction on the existence time of strong solutions.
 Very recently, \cite{EMM23} proves short-time existence of strong solutions in the whole space in the graph setting in $d+1=2$.
 This is the only existence result on unbounded domains of which we are aware.

 Even though non-smooth events are expected during the evolution and need to be incorporated in a weak solution concept, the important properties of surface reduction and (signed) mass conservation are maintained across these events.
 Long-time existence of weak solutions via approximation by minimizing movements is proved in the BV setting in \cite{LS95} with an additional assumption on the convergence of the energy.
 Building on results by Sch\"atzle \cite{Sch}, the existence of varifold solutions that ``contain'' BV solutions is proved in \cite{Roe05} without the additional assumption.
 The recent work \cite{HS22} provides long-time existence of weak gradient flow solutions that satisfy a De Giorgi type inequality for energy and dissipation; in particular an inequality corresponding to \eqref{eq:D_int} (with factor $\tfrac 12$) holds true.
-These solutions satisfy a weak-strong uniqueness principle due to \cite{FHLS}.

-A combination of \cite{EMM23}, \cite{HS22}, and \cite{FHLS} is our justification for Hypothesis \textbf{(H)}: Due to \cite{HS22} it seems reasonable that weak solutions satisfying the correct dissipation behavior also exist on the whole space.
+A combination of \cite{EMM23}, \cite{HS22}, and a work in preparation \cite{FHLS} on weak-strong uniqueness is our justification for Hypothesis \textbf{(H)}: Due to \cite{HS22} it seems reasonable that weak solutions satisfying the correct dissipation behavior also exist on the whole space.
 An extension of \cite{EMM23} to $d+1=3$ dimensions seems possible albeit challenging; in this case the long-time existence of a strong solution would be guaranteed by our uniform control of the dissipation, and weak-strong uniqueness would guarantee that a solution remains smooth once it has become regular.

 \paragraph{Ostwald ripening}

 Ostwald ripening consists of the coarsening of initial configurations in which many small, nearly spherical islands of one of the phases are present.
 The larger islands grow at the expense of the smaller ones, which eventually disappear.
 During this process the number of connected components decreases and the average size of islands grows until only the largest component (in our case unbounded) remains.
 We refer to \cite{Nie99,AF03} and the references mentioned therein for a detailed analysis of this stage of the evolution.